About Swimbridge Pre-school

 How we run our pre-school

-Swimbridge Pre-school is a registered charity, managed by a voluntary committee made up of parents.
+Swimbridge Pre-school is a registered charity, managed by a voluntary committee made up of parents and past parents.
 This changes about every two years as children pass through pre-school.

 We are self funding, so throughout the year we organise a calendar of fundraising events.
 (Any new ideas are welcome!)

-There are three members of staff: Sarah, Khadine and Emma.
+The members of staff: Candida, Emma and Georgina.
 They are all qualified to lead the session and have certificates in First Aid.
 They attend teaching courses regularly to update their expertise.
-Sarah is our Special Needs Co-ordinator.
+Our SENCO is Emma (Special Needs co-ordinator).

 Taking care of your child